$ £ ¥

 Long-Term Trading

 Most of all, long-term trading usually entails blending fundamental analysis with technical analysis, a process that is complex and challenging but can put you at risk of embracing an ideology that is either wrong or not applicable to your particular trade.
 When there is a disconnect between what the chart shows is happening vs. what ideology dictates should be happening, the pragmatic solution is to ditch the ideology.
 After all, the essence of technical analysis is empirical observation.
 If observations clash with theory, the theory needs to be discarded.
 This can be very hard to do.
-For example, the environmental charity Greenpeace lost €3.8 million betting the euro/dollar would fall after the European Central Bank cut rates in early June 2014.
+For example, the environmental charity Greenpeace lost €3.8 million by betting the euro/dollar would fall after the European Central Bank cut rates in early June 2014.
 The error is understandable enough — currencies usually do fall in a falling interest rate environment.
 But this was a case where other factors carried more weight, including the long-standing bias in favor of the euro because of the ECB’s anti-inflation credibility and a sharp-eyed appreciation of the likelihood the Fed would remain dovish.

 GBP/USD monthly chart